GregHaris/greg-chatbot/README.md

 ## Contributing

-If you're interested in contributing to Greg's Chatbot, please feel free to open a pull request on GitHub.
+If you're interested in contributing to Greg's Chatbot, please open a pull request on GitHub.

 ## License